gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-22-tom-moulton-father-of-the-disco-mix.md

 TM: I think I was probably the one that brought back the bright sound on top.
 The only reason for that is, at that volume, I always like to keep a dry top.
 I like to keep the cymbals as dry as I can, because when you have a lot of echo on a record, and you play it at that volume, everything just jumps together, and it sounds all distorted.
 I notice with a dry sound on the cymbals, they cut through, and the cymbal tracks would sort of float across the speaker.
 And I notice that people react to highs like that.

-_BM: There was also a lot of top on the Banzaii record._
+_BM: There was also a lot of top on the Banzaï record._

 TM: Yeah, well I think that was the hottest record I've ever mixed.
 That was deliberately done that way.
 I had a tape of that, and 'Undecided Love' by The Chequers, at the same time.
 I got them from France, and I turned Scepter onto them so they could buy it.
 But I did say that if you buy them, buy them with the stipulation that we get the sixteen tracks so I can redo them.
 I feel 'Undecided Love' is gonna be a big hit now.
 And there's a break in that that never existed, and that's 5:35, including that.
 I always try to get records to hit 5:35, it just seems to be a magic number with me.
 'I'll Be Holding On' was 5:35, and so was 'Free Man'.